How to Day Trade Gold Using Science: A Simple New Strategy

-In this post I'm going to show you exactly how to day trade gold futures with a mathematically proven system I discovered over seven years ago.
+In this post I'm going to show you exactly how to day trade gold futures with a mathematically proven system I discovered over six years ago.

 This phenomenon in gold is very unique.
 So unique in fact that I haven't seen anyone else discuss it out on the blog-o-sphere.
 Because this edge is so strange I almost completely missed if it hadn't been for a lucky fluke of statistical analysis.

 Let me show you how you can make a ton of money with this bizarre gold day trading edge that's been working for years and will most likely continue to work into the future.

 All trading systems I create first start as a series of observations - and in 2012, I started noticing that gold's price would rise Friday afternoons.

 Now, maybe large funds are hedging their bets over the weekend, or maybe foreign governments are making gold purchase plans public, I'm not sure.
 I make a point of never asking "why" something works too much - I just want to make money.

 Remember: Always test your trading ideas before risking a dime.
 Never take someone else's "advice" without doing your own research first - especially when it comes to your hard-earned money!

 Day trading system development